falko-strenzke/dpd-server-django/dpdwebserver/dict/content/md/velthuis.md

 # Velthuis Pāḷi transliteration

 Our search page offers an extended variant of the [Velthuis](https://en.wikipedia.org/wiki/Velthuis) transliteration scheme.
-Characters are replace as you type.
+Characters are replaced as you type.
 In the table below you find the character mapping.

 Pāḷi / special | your input
  ----          | ----------